 Alex Thomas is a data scientist at Indeed.
 Over his career, Alex has used natural language processing (NLP) and machine learning with clinical data, identity data, and (now) employer and jobseeker data.
 He has worked with Apache Spark since version 0.9 as well as NLP libraries and frameworks including UIMA and OpenNLP.

 David Talby is a chief technology officer at Pacific AI, helping fast-growing companies apply big data and data science techniques to solve real-world problems in healthcare, life science, and related fields.
-Previously, he was with Microsoft's Bing Group, where he led business operations for Bing Shopping in the US and Europe.
-Earlier, he worked at Amazon both in Seattle and the UK, where he built and ran distributed teams that helped scale Amazon's financial systems.
+David has extensive experience in building and running web-scale data science and business platforms and teams - in startups, for Microsoft's Bing Shopping in the US and Europe, and to scale Amazon's financial systems in Seattle and the UK.
 David holds a PhD in computer science and master's degrees in both computer science and business administration.